lawsonlam07/ic-hack/README.md

 Sensory-Friendly Spectatorship For neurodivergent fans, standard high-velocity commentary can cause sensory overload.
 Our platform offers a "Calm Mode" that replaces chaotic hype with a structured, descriptive narrative tailored to the user's sensory needs—aligning with Access Sport’s mission to create inclusive, welcoming environments for all.

+Grassroots clubs are the lifeblood of sport, but they rely on volunteers who are often stretched thin.
+Providing accessibility services like live audio description usually requires dedicated personnel that local clubs simply don't have.

-Scaling Volunteer Impact Grassroots clubs rely on volunteers who are often stretched thin.
-By automating descriptive commentary and match analysis, we empower these clubs to provide an accessible experience for parents and fans without needing extra human resources.
+Ball Knowledge acts as an "Automated Volunteer."
+By handling descriptive commentary and match analysis in the cloud, we empower local clubs to provide a professional, accessible experience for parents and fans without requiring additional human resources.
+This allows coaches and volunteers to stay focused on what they do best: mentoring the next generation of athletes.

 ## 🌍 The Mission: Equity in Every Match
 For many, following a fast-paced sport like tennis is an exercise in exclusion.
 Whether due to visual impairment, neurodivergence, or simply a lack of resources in local parks, standard broadcasts fail to provide an inclusive narrative.
 Current solutions often ignore: